 I am not the first to write about this controversial topic.
 But my opinion stands strong.
 I’m writing this on an 8-hour plane back from Miami without WIFI (thanks, BA), so like my other posts, it is straight from the brain.
 I don’t copy or rewrite my posts.

 Before I want to start that you should not find the phrases “Lazy” or “Intelligent” offensive.
 They are facts of life.
 Genetics can be a bitch.
 Anyway….

 There are two sets of opposing qualities in this subject.
 You will have both ONE of a) AND b).

 a) Lazy OR hardworking b) Intelligent OR unintelligent

-There is, of course, a sliding scale with both attributes (I should really draw a graph to explain what I mean, but I’m too lazy to do so right now).
-Neither quality is binary but everyone falls (relatively) into one of those categories.
+There is, of course, a sliding scale with both attributes (I should ideally draw a graph to explain what I mean, but I’m too lazy to do so right now).
+Neither quality is binary, but everyone falls (relatively) into one of those categories.

 Let me clarify.
-I respect and know people of all four groups of people.
-But I’m just talking about the chance of startup success.
+I respect and know people from all four groups of people.
+But I'm just talking about the chance of startup success.

 My conclusion: Laziness and intelligence naturally create automation and delegation, which are key assets to rapid growth.

 So, my flight is about to land; I'm going to post it and maybe edit it later.
 This blog makes me no money.
 I write for my own sanity.
 If it helps only one single person, I will be glad.